svermaji/SearchBigFile/README.md

     * No occurrences' message also present.
     * All occurrences table is inside split pane to resize it any time.
     * Multiple colors available for match, selected and selected background.
+    * Color combination can be seen in the tooltip of each menuitem.
 * Tabs present for help and results.
 * Help button text color changes to 6 different colors every 30sec.
 * After 'Read' operation is performed Search pattern box can be used to find any string in existing result.